Law Office of Michelle Ball Discipline,Ed 48900s Student Discipline For Harassing A Witness In A School Matter

 Parents Can Try to Politely Contact Witnesses Parents

-No one who provides information about a discipline matter should be threatened or intimidated.
-Tread lightly!
+No student who provides information about a discipline matter should be threatened or intimidated and parents gathering evidence should tread lightly!

 [originally written March 19, 2013]

-Student expulsion, suspension and discipline lawyer Michelle Ball assists parents across California, from Redding to Shasta, Elk Grove to Roseville, Los Angeles to Burbank, San Francisco to Santa Rosa, and all cities throughout the state.
+Student expulsion, suspension and discipline lawyer Michelle Ball assists parents across California.
+An attorney located in Sacramento, she assists from Redding to Shasta, Elk Grove to Roseville, Los Angeles to Burbank, San Francisco to Santa Rosa, and all cities throughout the state.